 After successfully passing all sections of the Ph.D. written qualifying exam, doctoral students work with their faculty advisor to prepare their prospectus (pre-proposal) and form an oral exam committee consisting of five UC faculty members.
-Once the committee is nominated, the student can set a date to conduct their oral exam.
+Regulations on the committee membership can be found here.
+Once the committee is nominated by filling out the form on R'Grad, the student can set a date to conduct their oral exam.
 Students have two opportunities to pass the oral exam.
 If both attempts are failed, the student is dismissed from the program.